-With companies like BluLogix, delivering these solutions as SaaS, Q2C Process Automation is now attainable to many.
+With companies like BluLogix, delivering these solutions as Software-as-a-Service, Q2C Process Automation is now attainable to many.
 However, many companies are still at the early stages of their learning curve to start tapping into the technology’s full value promise.
 The first processes to be selected for automation are typically those that and tie up employees’ time from performing more valuable work and are highly repetitive, which, as a consequence, makes them error prone.

 Think about these 7 process and the repetitive manual FTE hours to:

 Finding the right place to begin is important.
 However, as the use of Q2CPA becomes more widespread within the organization more aspects need to be considered to drive the automation pipeline and to squeeze maximum benefits from the digital workforce.

 Before we dive into Q2CPA success measures & ROI calculations let’s run through some Q2CPA basics.
 What processes can be automated with Q2CPA?
 Here are our tips for identifying suitable processes for pure Q2CPA automations:

 Consider does the process consist of steps that are clearly defined – not up for interpretation – and are there a lot of exceptions to the rules?
 There might be too many process steps where a person needs to decide what to do next for the process to be worth automating.
 You may also find ways to improve the process so that the automated part would only be run a few times a month.
 These, and other reasons, may determine that the investment is just not worthwhile.

 If performing some administrative process ties up a lot of the staff’s time from performing their main job it is clearly a candidate for automation.
 It is also clearly a process where savings can be easily calculated based on the freed-up hours.